facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ### UML Diagram Example

+!!! warning "Support"

+    This example is mainly used to illustrate how custom fences work.
+While Mermaid is used in the example, it is the bare minimum needed to get diagrams working.

+    Please reference [Mermaid's][mermaid] documents for more information on configuring features.
+PyMdown Extensions does not offer direct support for issues you may have in using [Mermaid][mermaid], feel free to use their issue tracker to report problems with their library.

+    We do provide some [advanced notes on Mermaid](../extras/mermaid.md) if you are interested in learning how we use and configure it in our own documentation.

 This example illustrates how you can use the `custom_fences` option to do UML diagrams with [Mermaid][mermaid].
 The settings below show us creating a new custom fence called `mermaid`.
 The special fence is set under the `custom_fences` [option](#options).